World War II by country: Palestine

 Soldiers of the Palestine Regiment train at Sarafand base, 1942.

 Mandatory Palestine remained under British rule via the League of Nations mandate system.
 During the war, Palestine was a location of hostilities, a staging area for the British and a source of troops.
-In July 1940, Italy began bombing Tel Aviv, Haifa and other coastal cities.
+In July 1940, Italy began a bombing campaign against Palestine.
+German and Vichy French aircraft also attacked Palestine.
+The attacks mainly targeted the city of Haifa with its strategic port and oil refineries, although Tel Aviv was also hit, with the deadliest raid of the war taking place there, along with some other locations.

-Since Nazi Germany was seen as a greater threat, David Ben-Gurion directed the Jews in Palestine to set aside their grievances against the British stemming from the 1939 White Paper restricting Jewish immigration to Palestine, stating "support the British as if there is no White Paper and oppose the White Paper as if there is no war".
-The Irgun also felt this way and many of its leaders were released from prison.
+The Yishuv, or Jewish community of Palestine, rallied to the British war effort in spite of its grievances against the British due to the White Paper of 1939, which greatly restricted Jewish immigration, as Nazi Germany was seen as a greater threat.
+The Yishuv's primary leader and future Prime Minister of Israel David Ben-Gurion declared that the Jews of Palestine would "support the British as if there is no White Paper and oppose the White Paper as if there is no war".
+The right-wing Irgun underground movement also felt this way and many of its leaders were released from prison.
 The more radical branch of the Irgun disagreed and, on 17 July 1940, it split under the leadership of Avraham Stern and became known as "The National Military Organization in Israel" as opposed to Irgun's official name, "The National Military Organization in the Land of Israel".
 It would later change its name to Lehi, referred to by the British as the "Stern Gang", as a completely separated militia.

-During the Syria–Lebanon campaign starting on 8 June 1941, many volunteers from Palestine participated in the fighting, including Palmach units that had been attached to allied troops.
+In 1941, the main Jewish underground paramilitary group in Palestine, the Haganah, established the Palmach as an elite strike force.
+It initially received British training and support, although the British later attempted to disarm it.
+During the Syria–Lebanon campaign, Palmach fighters participated in combat alongside Allied troops.
 It was during this campaign that Moshe Dayan, attached to the Australian 7th Division, lost an eye, requiring him to wear what would become his trademark eye-patch.

+In 1942, after the Germans advanced into Egypt and until they were stopped at the Second Battle of El Alamein, there was widespread fear in the Yishuv that the Germans would reach Palestine, a period that became known as the 200 days of dread.
+According to historical research, an Einsatzgruppen unit, Einsatzkommando Egypt, was prepared to carry out the mass murder of the Jews of Palestine after German occupation.
+The British prepared a defensive plan called Palestine Final Fortress.
+The Yishuv's leaders also prepared for a potential last stand by the Haganah.